lukso-network/network-genesis-deposit-contract/README.md

 - `bytes calldata signature`
 - `bytes32 deposit_data_root`

-The first three arguments populate a `DepositData` object, and `deposit_data_root` is the expected `DepositData` root as a protection against malformatted calldata.
+The first three arguments are used to create an object called `DepositData`.
+The fourth argument, `deposit_data_root`, is the expected "root" of the DepositData object and is used as a way to protect against malformatted data being passed to the function.

 #### Public key